TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/GeneralTopics/SettingUpTypo3WithDdev.rst

 ==========================

-`Ddev <https://ddev.readthedocs.io>`__ provides several pre-configured development environments based on Docker.
-You can use an existing TYPO3 environment and adapt it to your needs.
+`Ddev <https://ddev.readthedocs.io>`__ provides several pre-configured environments based on Docker.

 Here is a description of how you can use DDEV to setup a working TYPO3 installation using the cloned master.

 You don't need to have a Webserver or Database running on your system.
-Everything will be supplied by ddev.
+Everything will be supplied by DDEV.
 In fact, if you do have a Webserver or Database running on your machine, make sure there are no conflicts.
-You can change the default ports ddev uses (e.g. port 80 / 443 for Webserver) in `.ddev/config.yaml` before you start it.
+You can change the default ports DDEV uses (e.g. port 80 / 443 for Webserver) in `.ddev/config.yaml` before you start it.

 Setting up the prerequisites